Animal Outlook: Quanah Cattle Company

 In 2013, an Animal Outlook activist was arrested (although charges were eventually dropped) in Colorado for filming alleged cattle abuse at the Quanah Cattle Company and failing to report the abuse "in a timely manner".
 Animal Outlook Executive Director Erica Meier stated that this is a "shoot-the-messenger strategy aimed at detracting attention away from the crimes of those who actually abused animals."

 Pilgrim's Pride chicken factory farm

 In 2014, an Animal Outlook investigation exposed chickens being buried alive at a North Carolina factory farm supplying Pilgrim's Corp. (formerly Pilgrim's Pride), the second largest chicken producer in the world and a supplier for Chick-Fil-A, Burger King, Wendy's and Walmart.
-CNN broke the shocking story.
+CNN broke the story.

 Foster Farms turkey hatchery

-In early 2015, an Animal Outlook investigator documented horrific treatment of baby birds - including mutilations, gassing and being ground up alive - inside a Foster Farms hatchery in Fresno, California.
+In early 2015, an Animal Outlook investigator documented the treatment of baby birds which included mutilations, gassing and being ground up alive - inside a Foster Farms hatchery in Fresno, California.